abdulbadii/Google-Translate-on-terminal/README.md

 # Google-Translate-on-terminal
 Have Google Translate service on a node js terminal, in non-GUI browser way, a.k.a text or headless browser.
-No API nor restricting terms of condition at all involved
+No API nor restricting terms of condition is involved at all

 ### Requirement
 - Node js